0i8/listening-to/README.md

 3. find your discord user token, google how to do it. you will replace discord_token in config.json with your token

-    > be warned as this is in the grey area of discord tos, i am not liable if any action is taken on your account as a result of this program.
+    > be warned as this is in a grey area of the discord tos, and as such; i am not liable for any action taken against your account for the usage of this program.
-    > DO NOT SHARE YOUR TOKEN ANYWHERE AND DO NOT COMMIT IT TO GITHUB

 3. go to the [last.fm api page](https://www.last.fm/api) and register for an account. you will replace lastfm_api_key in config.json with your api key after registering.
-4. finally, replace lastfm_name with your last.fm name in config.json
+4. finally, replace lastfm_name with your last.fm username in config.json
 5. install any pip packages that you are missing with
     ```bash
     python3.9 -m pip install -r requirements.txt
     ```
-to install a compiled binary for windows only, just click on the releases tab next to the source code.

 ### usage
 to run, simply execute
 ```